-Fair Value as o f Dece December 31,
+Fair Value as of December 31,

-Level 2016 2015
+Level 2017 2016

+Assets: •

+Interest rate swap instruments 2 \$ 233 \$

 Liabilities:

-Interest rate swap instruments 2 \$ 3,843 \$ 4,681
+Interest rate swap instruments 2 \$ 3,529 \$ 3,843

 The fair value of the Company's interest rate swaps was determined using cash flow analysis on the expected cash flow of the contract in combination with observable market-based inputs, including interest rate curves and implied volatilities.
 As part of this valuation, the Company considered the credit ratings of the counterparties to the interest rate swaps to determine if a credit risk adjustment was required.